 Choose to do something noteworthy.
 Getting noticed will then be a by-product.

 2. Forgive and let go

-It weighs us down – it saps our energy, our motivation and our enjoyment of life.
-It also causes us to perceive people and life through the lens of bitterness and anger – and we find ourselves getting offended and upset at many quite minor things that happen to us.
-It harms not only our relationships with friends and family, but also with colleagues and clients.
+It weighs us down—it saps our energy, our motivation, and our enjoyment of life.
+Unforgiveness also causes us to perceive people and life through the lens of bitterness and anger—and we get offended and upset at many quite minor things that happen to us.
+It harms not only our relationships with friends and family but also with colleagues and clients.